theozhangg/theozhangg.github.io/_pages/about.md

 💬 I am a Research Assistant at the <a href="https://spog.ucla.edu/" target="_blank">UCLA Speech and Cognitive Development Lab (SPOG)</a> with Assistant Professor Meg Cychosz.
 My work is focused on creating self-supervised machine learning models to automatically classify child speech vocalizations.
 Take a look at my <a href="https://theozhangg.github.io/publications/" target="_blank">publications</a> page for more information on my current research project!

-🤖 I am also the President of IEEE at UCLA, the largest engineering club on campus.
+🤖 I am also the President of IEEE at UCLA, the largest engineering club on campus and the largest IEEE Student Branch in the nation.
 If you are curious about the wonderful work we do, check out the <a href="https://ieeebruins.com/" target="_blank">IEEE at UCLA website</a>.

-📖 Outside of academics, I love to read sci-fi and contemporary, write, sew, and run really slowly!
+📖 Outside of academics, I love to read sci-fi and contemporary, write about the intersection of technology and society, make physical art, and explore new places!

-🗂️ Check out my resume <a href="http://theozhangg.github.io/files/Theo_Zhang_Resume.pdf" target="_blank">here</a>!
+✏️ I'm starting a <a href="https://theozhangg.github.io/blog/" target="_blank">blog</a> where I will focus on the intersection of technology, society, and media.
+Keep an eye out for my first blog post, coming soon!